vlas-voloshin/SubviewAttachingTextView/README.md

 `SubviewAttachingTextView` is a `UITextView` subclass that allows embedding subviews in its attributed text as text attachments.
 The library also provides a `SubviewAttachingTextViewBehavior` class that allows compositing the attachment behavior in existing `UITextView` subclasses.

-To see `SubviewAttachingTextView` in action, clone or download this repository and check out `Example.playground`.
+To see `SubviewAttachingTextView` in action, clone or download this repository and check out `Example.playground` inside `SubviewAttachingTextView.xcworkspace`.

 <img src="screenshot.gif" alt="Screenshot" width="320">